HELIX-0420/Horizon-Radio/README.md

 --
 Well Horizon Radio allows you to host your own Discord bot from a Server or your very own pc with just one run.bat I know amazing right.
-Horizon Radio Also allows you to over 100+ radio stations from around the glove from alot of Countries.
+Horizon Radio Also allows you to over 100+ radio stations from around the globe from alot of Countries.

 So how does it work?
 --
-Well you download Horizon Radio source code and edit it to your licking or you can downlaod the .jar and one you have the .jar you will put
+Well you download Horizon Radio source code and edit it to your licking or you can downlaod the .jar and once you have the .jar you will put

 ```
 @ECHO OFF
 java -jar HorizonRadio.jar
 ```
-in to the .bat file and then make sure the .jar file is in the same location as your .bat file then you will run the .bat file and boom the bot is up and running.
+in to a .bat file and then make sure the .jar file is in the same location as your .bat file then you will need to edit the config.yml and put your bot toekn in and change the other stuff to what you would like.
+Once that is done you will then run the .bat file you made before and boom the bot is up and running.

 What is all the features Horizon Radio Offers??
 --